GrahamDumpleton/wsgiorg/python3.rst

    cognitive overhead (inputs are native except for the byte stream, all outputs are bytes)

-Here is a summary table which outline the bytes/Unicode differences between these proposals.
+Here is a summary table which outlines the bytes/unicode differences between these proposals.

 +---------------------------------------------+----------+-------------------+--------------------+-------------+------------------+
 |                                             | WSGI 1.0 |     mod_wsgi      |      Unicode       |    web3     |       flat       |